secux/docker-shop-compose/README.md

 5. "Step 5: Tag Instance" -> "Step 6: Configure Security Group"

-6. "Step 6: Configure Security Group" pick 'Select an existing security group' from the radio input and then check Name: webserver from the list below, to allow http, https and ssh, and finally click on "Review and Launch"
+6. "Step 6: Configure Security Group" pick 'Select an existing security group' from the radio input and then check Name: dockerAllowAll from the list below, to allow http, https and ssh, as well as 6080 and 6090 ports and finally click on "Review and Launch"

 7. "Step 7: Review Instance Launch" >> "Launch"